 - Look for opportunities to be mentioned or linked to.
 This could be an ad on the website, an opportunity to publish a blog post, list your services, e.t.c.

-8. Align Offline Marketing & Sales With Your SEO Efforts
+9. Align Your SEO With Offline Marketing & Sales Knowledge

 This strategy requires thinking outside of the box a little bit, and that means your competitors are highly unlikely to do it.